 Working Principle of Single Phase Induction Motor

-NOTE: We know that for the working of any electrical motor whether its AC or DC motor, we require two fluxes as, the interaction of these two fluxes produced the required torque, which is desired parameter for any motor to rotate.
+NOTE: We know that for the working of any electrical motor whether its AC or DC motor, we require two fluxes as the interaction of these two fluxes produced the required torque.

 Why Single Phase Induction Motor is not Self Starting?

-According to double field revolving theory, any alternating quantity can be resolved into two components, each component have magnitude equal to the half of the maximum magnitude of the alternating quantity and both these component rotates in opposite direction to each other.
-For example - a flux, φ can be resolved into two components
+According to double field revolving theory, we can resolve any alternating quantity into two components.
+Each component has a magnitude equal to the half of the maximum magnitude of the alternating quantity, and both these components rotate in the opposite direction to each other.
+For example – a flux, φ can be resolved into two components

-Each of these components rotates in opposite direction i. e if one φm / 2 is rotating in clockwise direction then the other φm / 2 rotates in anticlockwise direction.
+Each of these components rotates in the opposite direction i. e if one φm/2 is rotating in a clockwise direction then the other φm / 2 rotates in an anticlockwise direction.

-Now at starting, both the forward and backward components of flux are exactly opposite to each other.
-Also both of these components of flux are equal in magnitude.
-So, they cancel each other and hence the net torque experienced by the rotor at starting is zero.
-So, the single phase induction motors are not self starting motors.
+Now at starting condition, both the forward and backward components of flux are exactly opposite to each other.
+Also, both of these components of flux are equal in magnitude.
+So, they cancel each other and hence the net torque experienced by the rotor at the starting condition is zero.
+So, the single phase induction motors are not self-starting motors.

 Methods for Making Single Phase Induction as Self Starting Motor

 From the above topic, we can easily conclude that the single-phase induction motors are not self-starting because the produced stator flux is alternating in nature and at the starting, the two components of this flux cancel each other and hence there is no net torque.
 The solution to this problem is that if we make the stator flux rotating type, rather than alternating type, which rotates in one particular direction only.
 Then the induction motor will become self-starting.